MathArmos/MathArmos/README.md

 ## 📚 Currently learning

-- React
-- AI
+- AI Development
-- AWS
+- Google Cloud

 ## 📫 How to reach me